Axway/docker-cft/helm/transfer-cft/README.md

-# Transfer CFT's helm templates for Kubernetes
+# Helm templates for Transfer CFT on Kubernetes

 ## Introduction

-This chart bootstraps a Transfer CFT deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The delivered chart bootstraps a Transfer CFT deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites